wllm-rbnt/fft_process/README.md

-Incoming log lines could then be matched against interesting pre-defined regions of a n-dimensional space, n being the number of significant components extracted from the FFT (i.e. a prefix of the resulting FFT, reprensenting the lower frequency components).
+Incoming log lines could then be matched against interesting pre-defined regions of a n-dimensional space, n being the number of significant components extracted from the FFT (i.e. a prefix of the resulting FFT, representing the lower frequency components).

 ## Status

-This code is an early proof of concept.
-It lacks proper error checking here and there and it's probably not very efficient.
+This is just an early idea, not even a proof of concept.
+The code lacks proper error checking here and there and is probably not very efficient.
+Usefulness of this has yet to be demonstrated.

 ## Compilation